Sumy: Government

 Sumy is a city of oblast significance which makes a separate subdivision within the Sumy Oblast.
 Sumy is also an administrative center of Sumy Raion which surrounds the city.

-The city used to be divided into two urban raions (districts), Zarichny and Kovpakovsky, and 13 micro-raions.
+The city used to be divided into two urban districts, Zarichnyi and Kovpakovskyi, and 13 microraions.
 Since 2006, the subdivision into urban districts is not in effect.

 The city municipality also includes several adjacent villages including Verkhnie Pishchane, Zhyteiske, Zahirske, Kyryiakivshchyna, Pishchane, and Trokhymenkove.